 How to Make Carrot Raisin Salad

-- Place raisins in small bowl and cover with hot water.
-Set aside to soak for 5 to 10 minutes.
+- Place the raisins in small bowl and cover with hot water.

 - While carrots are soaking, peel and shred carrots.

-- Drain pineapple tidbits, reserving 2 tablespoons of the juice.
+- Drain the pineapple tidbits, reserving 2 tablespoons of the juice.

-- Whisk together the honey, rice wine vinegar, reserved pineapple juice, and a pinch of salt together.
+- In a large mixing bowl, whisk together the honey, rice wine vinegar, reserved pineapple juice, and a pinch of salt together.